Ceelog/phpdoc-en/src/xmlwriter/setup.md

 Resource Types
 --------------

-There is one resource used by the procedural version of the XMLWriter
-extension: returned by <span
-class="function">xmlwriter\_open\_memory</span> or <span
+Prior to PHP 8.0.0, there was one resource type used by the procedural version of the XMLWriter extension: returned by <span class="function">xmlwriter\_open\_memory</span> or <span class="function">xmlwriter\_open\_uri</span>.
-class="function">xmlwriter\_open\_uri</span>.